etases/EduBlock.Report/Requirement.md

 * **Preconditions:**
   * Admin is logged in.
   * Classroom exists.
-* **Postconditions:** System show details of a classroom.
+* **Post Conditions:** System show details of a classroom.
 * **Flow of Events:**
   * Admin go to EduBlock.
   * Admin login with username and password.
   * Admin click on "Classroom" on sidebar.
-  * System show list of all classrooms.
+  * System shows list of all classrooms.
   * Admin click on "Details" button on actions column to view detail of a classroom.
-  * System show details of a classroom.
+  * System shows details of a classroom.
 * **Alternate Flow:**
   * System displays notification “Classroom not found” if classroom don't exist.
 * **Exception:**